muntasimulhaque/muntasimulhaque.github.io/_posts/2025-03-26-standard-notes-search-workaround.md

 date: 2025-03-26
 ---

 [Standard Notes](https://standardnotes.com/){:target="_blank"} is a great note taking app.
-The killer feature for me is it's end-to-end encryption feature.
+The killer feature for me is its end-to-end encryption feature.
 Only a couple of note taking apps have end-to-end encryption till date.

 I don't have that much demand from a note taking app.
 I don't like the idea of a note-taking app being everything and a kitchen sink.
 It has to have this no-frills look and be simple enough to quickly jot things down.
 All I want from what I call a perfect note-taking app is there in Standard Notes, except the in-note search functionality.